mitchdzz/mitchdzz/README.md

 Hi, I’m @mitchdzz
 - I’m interested in ways that organizations assess automation processes.
-- Comp sci and Sociology backgrounds.
+- Comp-sci and Sociology backgrounds.
 - The more we delegate to the machinery, the more we need to watch it.

 Contact me here.